maurosoria/dirsearch/README.md

 - Batch processing
 - Request delaying
 - Multiple wordlist formats (lowercase, uppercase, capitalization)
+- Default configuration from file
 - Quiet mode
 - Debug mode
 - Option to force requests by hostname
+- Option to add custom suffixes and prefixes
 - Option to whitelist response codes (-i 200,500)
 - Option to blacklist response codes (-x 404,403)
 - Option to exclude responses by sizes
 - Option to exclude responses by texts
 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
 - Options to display only items with response length from range
-- Option to add custom suffixes and prefixes
 - Option to remove all extensions from every wordlist entry
 - Option to remove the dot before extensions
 - ...